-- SO(3, R) is not a finitely generated group, so apparently we will need to use infinitely (in fact uncountably) many different symmetries and diagonalize each of them. - SO(3, R) is not commutative, so different operators from SO(3, R) can not be diagonalized simultaneously.
+- SO(3, \mathbb{R}) is not a finitely generated group, so we can not use just one (or finitely many) operators B_i and consider their common eigenspaces. - SO(3, R) is not commutative, so different operators from SO(3, R) can not be diagonalized simultaneously.